-- Prepares meals for residents and staff in a municipal institution; reads menu or work assignment and insures that required food items are on hand; writes list of required food items and submits same for filling; prepares breakfast by setting out and/or cooking required food items such as cereals, eggs, potatoes, fresh fruits, juice and milk; prepares lunch and/or dinner by setting out and/or cooking required food items such as salads, soups, desserts, vegetables, meat, fish, chicken, gravies and sauces; cuts, cleans or washes food items; places food items in appropriate utensils, ovens and/or stoves; maintains proper temperature; prepares food items and seasons appropriately with recommended condiments according to standard recipes; trims bones and fat from meats and slices meats; may bake small quantities of rolls, pies, cakes and other standard baking items.
+Prepares and cook meals for residents and staff in a municipal institution; reads menus and or work assignments and insures that required food items are on hand; writes list of required food items and submits same for filling; prepares breakfast by preparing and cooking required food items such as but not limited to cereals, eggs, potatoes, fresh fruits, juice and milk; prepares lunch and/or dinner by preparing and cooking required food items such as salads, soups, desserts, vegetables, meat, fish, chicken, gravies and sauces; cuts, cleans or washes food items; places food items in appropriate utensils, ovens and/or stoves; maintains proper temperature; prepares food items and seasons appropriately with recommended condiments according to standard recipes; trims bones and fat from meats and slices meats; may bake small quantities of rolls, pies, cakes and other standard baking items.

 PHYSICAL AND MEDICAL REQUIREMENTS